urosevic/stock-quote/readme.txt

 This is initial version of plugin.

 == Changelog ==

+= DEV =

+= 0.2.1.1 (20200520) =
+* Remove MCX from supported exchanges because AlphaVantage does not provide data for Moscow Stock Exchange
+* Add support for AlphaVantage.co empty response {} reported for Australian Exchange by @blockathon

 = 0.2.1 (20180923) =
 * Improve: statuses and messages in fetch log